jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 If you’re in the first group, your life is good.
 If you’re in the last group, there isn’t much you can do.
 Unless you have money for surgery to make yourself tall.

+This guide to dressing to help you look taller will make a big difference if you're in the middle group—&gt;[10 ways for any man to look taller](/how-to-look-taller/)

 The middle group is the group that will benefit tremendously from shoes and insols that will add 2-3” of height.
 In the winter, this is easy because boots naturally add height.
 For the rest of the year, or for guys who live somewhere without a cold winter, these shoes will allow you to discretely add height.

 * [Shoe insoles to make you taller](https://amzn.to/3AnOIyk){: target="_blank" rel="noopener"}